Regina Kulikova: 2010

 In 2010, Kulikova came through to qualify for the first time at the Australian Open.
 In the first round she lost to Barbora Záhlavová-Strýcová, in a 4 hours and 19 minutes three-setter which was the second-longest women's singles match in the Open Era.

 Ranked 99 in the world, Kulikova entered one of the biggest events of the year at the 2010 Dubai Tennis Championships and had a tremendous run by reaching the quarterfinals.
 She qualified for the main draw by defeating Chanelle Scheepers and Alla Kudryavtseva.
 She then reached the third round by defeating Maria Kirilenko and Stefanie Vögele in two sets, respectively.
 In the third round, she came from a set down and a 1–4 third set deficit to defeat world No. 4, Svetlana Kuznetsova.
 She then lost in three sets to world No. 9, Agnieszka Radwańska, in the quarterfinals with a score of 3–6, 6–4, 6–3.
 Due to her success, she jumped 31 places in the WTA rankings to a career high of No. 68.

 Hoping to continue her recent good form, Kulikova entered the 2010 Sony Ericsson Open in Miami.
 In the qualifying rounds, she lost just three games, defeating Sharon Fichman 6–0, 6–1 and Kathrin Wörle 6–1, 6–1 to enter the main draw.
 She was then defeated by world No. 55, Roberta Vinci, 3–6, 6–3, 6–4 in the first round.
-In the first set, Kulikova came back from 0–3 to win it 6–3 and attempted to launch a comeback from 1–5 in the third set and managed to get to 4–5 30–00 but could not push for the win.
+In the first set, Kulikova came back from 0–3 to win it 6–3 and attempted to launch a comeback from 1–5 in the third set, and managed to get to 4–5 30–0 but could not push for the win.

-She then entered the main draw of the 2010 Barcelona Ladies Open and defeated 8th seed Lucie Šafářová in the first round.
-She was then defeated by unseeded Timea Bacsinszky in the second round.
+She then entered the main draw of the 2010 Barcelona Ladies Open and defeated eighth seed Lucie Šafářová in the first round before she was defeated by unseeded Timea Bacsinszky in the second.

-Despite an early loss, she rose to a new career high of No. 66.
+Despite an early loss, she rose to a new career-high of No. 66.

-After a short break, Kulikova resumed her clay court season with a direct entry into the 2010 Internationaux de Strasbourg.
+After a short break, Kulikova resumed her clay-court season with a direct entry into the 2010 Internationaux de Strasbourg.
 She was defeated by top seed Maria Sharapova in the first round, in three sets.

 Due to her ranking, Kulikova then competed in the main draw of the French Open without having to qualify.
 She drew 17th seed Francesca Schiavone in the first round and despite much determination, she was unable to beat the Italian, losing, the only player to take a set off the eventual champion in the tournament.